Ivan Schmalhausen: Early life and education

-Ivan Ivanovich Schmalhausen was born in Kyiv, Russian Empire (now Ukraine) on April 23, 1884, to Luise Schmalhausen (Luisa Ludwigovna Schmalhausen) and Johannes Theodor Schmalhausen (1849–1894).
+Ivan Ivanovich Schmalhausen was born in Kiev, Russian Empire (now Ukraine) on April 23, 1884, to Luise Schmalhausen (Luisa Ludwigovna Schmalhausen) and Johannes Schmalhausen.
 His father was one of the founders of Russian paleobotany.

-In 1901, Schmalhausen graduated from the First Kiev Gymnasium and enrolled at Kyiv University, but was expelled a year later after taking a part in student disturbances.
-In 1902 he resumed his university studies at Kyiv in the faculty of biological science.
+In 1901, Schmalhausen graduated from the First Kiev Gymnasium and enrolled at Kiev University, but was expelled a year later after taking a part in student disturbances.
+In 1902 he resumed his university studies at Kiev in the faculty of biological science.
 Around 1902 he became acquainted with the founder of the Russian school of evolutionary morphology, Alexey Severtsov (1866–1936).

 In 1904, Schmalhausen, under the guidance of Severtsov, completed his first scientific work on the embryonic development of lungs in the grass snake.
 He graduated from the university in 1909.

-In 1910, he married Lydia Kozlova, a French language teacher at Kyiv Women Gymnasium.
+In 1910, he married Lydia Kozlova, a French language teacher at Kiev Women Gymnasium.

 Career

-In 1912 Schmalhausen became a professor of zoology in Kyiv University.
+In 1912 Schmalhausen became a professor of zoology in Kiev University.
 From 1920–1930 he was head of the Department of Vertebrate Zoology.
-During 1930–1941 Schmalhausen was director of Institute of Zoology in Kyiv, at the same during 1936–1948 he was director of Institute of Evolutionary Morphology in Moscow and during 1939–1948 - also a head to the Department of Darwinism in Moscow University.
-The Institute of Zoology in Kyiv was later named in his honour the I. I. Schmalhausen Institute of Zoology.
+During 1930–1941 Schmalhausen was director of Institute of Zoology in Kiev, at the same during 1936–1948 he was director of Institute of Evolutionary Morphology in Moscow and during 1939–1948 - also a head to the Department of Darwinism in Moscow University.
+The Institute of Zoology in Kiev was later named in his honour the I. I. Schmalhausen Institute of Zoology.

-He published his most well known bool his most renowned book, Faktory Evolyutsii in 1946.
-This was translated by Theodosius Dobzhansky and appeared in English as Factors of Evolution: The Theory of Stabilizing Selection in 1949.
+He published his most well known book, Faktory Evolyutsii in 1946.
+This was translated into English by Isadore Dordick and edited by Theodosius Dobzhansky.
+This translation appeared as Factors of Evolution: The Theory of Stabilizing Selection in 1949.

 On 23 August 1948 he became victim of order 1208, one of a series signed by Minister of Higher Education in the USSR, Sergei Kaftanov, which led to the mass dismissals of many university professors.
 This destroyed his career, as it removed his professorship and also decreed the destruction of his books and research projects.
 This action came about due to accusations of Weismannism and pro-Morganism, and of promoting the neo-Darwinian theory of evolution by natural selection, at a time when Trofim Lysenko and his followers were emphasising a process of heredity that focused on interaction with the environment and the inheritance of acquired characteristics along Lamarckian lines.
 (Lysenko put his theory into practice in agriculture, claiming to have improved wheat using Lamarckian techniques.
 Lysenkoism played a major role in Stalin's politics, stressing that hard work led to improvement in future generations.)